 Beginning of the Hospital Era:

 had my appendix removed.
-I had it done at Beth Israel hospital.
-My family told them that
+I had it done at Beth Israel hospital in Boston.
+My family told them that I had Marfans

-information so be it.
+so be it.

 In 1985, I was seen at Beth Israel for severe diahria and stomache bloating.
 I actually had diahria

 for almost a month.
 I lost a lot of weight.
 All the weight I had put on through exercise and heavy calorie intake

 was gone.
 Several tests were done, including a full gastro series.
 The cause was not clear.
 It wasn't till they

 did a lactose intolerance test that they concluded I had lactose intolerance.

 After modifying my diet, I began

 my exercise and calorie intake again.
-Even with the non-lactose diet, I experienced stomache bloating and cramping rather frequently.
-Both myself
+Even with the non-lactose diet, I experienced stomache bloating and cramping rather

-new problems hampering my day-to-day life, I continued to persue a healthier
+Even though with these new problems hampering my day-to-day life, I continued to persue a healthier

 me.
 As the 80's weigned, I found it harder to get the energy to workout.
 Although I loved the 'pump' of exercising,

 I noticed that my fatigue level as well as my shortness of breath had increased.
 I had to cut back on working out and

 and the sunken chest I had.
 I never thought that Marfans was as complicated as it was or that my body could be sending

 me signals.
 All I knew was that Abraham Lincoln had Marfans and he was supposedly healthy as an ox.